sureshm-hub/code-challenges/cheat-sheet.md

         String[] list.toArray(new String[0])
         String[] list.toArray(new String[list.size()])
     Collections.reverse(List) // inplace & no method on List; only works on List not on Queue or Set
+    Map:
+        hashMap.getOrDefault(key, default)
+        hashMap.putIfAbsent -> will return null for the first time hashMap.computeIfAbsent -> will return value returned by mapping function if absent or the  current value hashMap.compute  -> don't use beyond simple data types SortedMap/Set:
+        TreeMap is sorted Map
+        TreeSet is sorted set
+    PriorityQueu:
+        priorityQueue.poll()

 Arrays
     Arrays.sort(int[])